 Buy BT Shares Using a Broker

-Apart from these, the application form may request you disclose a rough estimate of annual income and net worth.
-It may also ask about your investment objectives, risk tolerance, employment status, and occupation.
+Apart from these, the application form may ask you to disclose a rough estimate of annual income and net worth.
+It may also inquire about your investment objectives, risk tolerance, employment status, and occupation.

 Buy BT Shares With a Direct Stock Purchase Plan (DSPP)

-BT offers something similar and is called a Dividend Reinvestment Plan or DRIP.
+BT offers something similar to a DSSP, known as a Dividend Reinvestment Plan or DRIP.
 A DRIP reinvests the cash dividends you receive into new shares of BT automatically.
-If you're interested in using this method to invest in BT, you can send your inquiries directly to its website or contact its transfer agent.
+If you're interested in using this method to invest in BT, you can contact the company’s transfer agent.

 Frequently Asked Questions

-BT is presently trading near its all-time lows and a few months back reached a price level it hasn’t touched since 2009.
-Analysts also expect the stock to have great upside potential this year, with the highest price target at GBX 260.
+BT is presently trading near its all-time lows, and it has recently reached a price level it hasn’t touched since 2009.
+Despite this, analysts expect the stock to have great potential this year, with the highest price target at GBX 260.

 BT Group is a consistently profitable company.
 In 2020, it garnered £1.73 billion ($2.41 billion) in net income.

 BT's average daily volatility (GBX 4.87) and trading volume (16.54 million shares) are sufficient to allow any trader to profit from short-term trading.
 This may also be an excellent long-term opportunity, given the company’s history and market share.